nikbhintade/cyfrin-ff/README.md

 # Foundry Fundamentals

 This is the third course on cyfrin updraft.
+These are notes about course itself but one of the motivation for going through this is how Cyfrin has structured their courses which will help me write and plan my tutorial series.

 ## Section 1: Foundry Simple Storage